-By choosing a lender that accepts rent as genuine savings, you can actually prove your ability or “capacity” to make mortgage repayments with your rental repayments instead of your own regular savings.
+By choosing a lender that accepts rent as genuine savings, you can prove your capacity as a borrower instead of with your own regular savings.

-In order to qualify for a rent as genuine savings mortgage, you need to show with a rental ledger from a licenced real estate agent that shows you’ve been making your rental repayments in full and on time for at least 12, 6 or even 3 months.
+To qualify for rent as genuine savings, you need to show a rental ledger from a licensed real-estate agent that shows you’ve been making your rental repayments in full and on time for at least three months.

 You can find a rent ledger or rental reference letter template on our website which you can provide to your property manager to complete.

 As long as you can show that you’ve been paying rent on time and in full for a minimum of 3 months, some lenders will accept the following as part of your deposit:

 - Gifted deposit from your parents: The gift needs to be in your account and you also need to provide a signed gift letter from parents explaining that the gift is non-refundable.

 - Bonus/dividend/commission income: All you need to provide is a payslip and bank statement evidencing the payment/s.

 - Inheritance: Provide a letter from the Executor confirming the amount and date the funds will be received.